Ways to Extract Exchange Mailbox Data from EDB to PST

 Read time 10 minutes

-Microsoft Exchange Server is an essential mail server for organizations to manage day-to-day emailing and other organizational activities.
+Microsoft Exchange Server is essential for organizations to manage daily emails and other collaborative activities.
 All the Exchange mailboxes and items such as emails, contacts, calendars, and notes are stored in EDB file format.
-So, the EDB files are very crucial for the functioning of the server.
+So, the EDB files are crucial for the functioning of the server.

-1. Go to Servers section in Exchange Admin Center.
+1. Go to the Servers>Databases in the Exchange Admin Center.

-2. In databases category, click on New (+) button to create a new database.
+2. In the databases category, click on the + button to create a new database.create a new database

-3. In the database creation wizard, provide a name to the database.
+3. In new database creation wizard, provide a name to the database.provide a name to the database

-6. Click Save and it will prompt a warning to restart the Exchange Serve before accessing new EDB file.
+6. Click the Save button which will prompt a warning to restart the Exchange Serve before accessing new EDB file.restart the Exchange Serve

-7. After restarting the server, you can see a new database in databases category.
+7. After restarting the server, you can see a new database in the databases category in the list of the databases in Exchange Admin Center.Exchange Admin Center

-In this post, we will talk about the manual as well as automated approaches to extract Exchange mailboxes data from EDB files.
-But, before that, let’s have a look at the below points to understand why you need to extract Exchange mailboxes from EDB files.
+In this post, we will talk about the manual as well as automated approaches to extract Exchange mailbox data from EDB files.
+But, before that, let’s understand why you need to extract Exchange mailboxes from EDB files.

-• To access mailbox contents from orphaned or dismounted database file.
+• To access mailbox contents from orphaned or dismounted database files.

-• To access shared, archive, or public folder separately from primary mailbox.
+• To access shared, archive, or public folders separately from the primary mailbox.

-• To transfer individual mailboxes to new database or Exchange Server.
+• To transfer individual mailboxes to a new database or Exchange Server.

-• Accessing EDB files even without connecting to Exchange Server
+• Accessing EDB files even without connecting to the Exchange Server

 • To access data when the Exchange database cannot be mounted